discordx-ts/discordx/README.md

 If you are forced to change the prefix during the execution or if it's loaded from a file when your app start, you can use two methods (it returns `true` if the params changed):
 - `Client.setDiscordParams(discordInstance: InstanceType<any>, params: IDiscordParams): boolean`
 - `Client.setCommandParams(discordInstance InstanceType<any>, method: Function, params: IDiscordParams): boolean`
-> I recommend to not specify the prefix inside the decorator if you use one of these two methods, because it wouldn't be consistent)
+>I recommend not specifying the prefix inside the decorator if you use one of these two methods because it wouldn't be consistent

 ```typescript
 import {